Are you a BBVA México user? Patience, your services have flaws … again – El Financiero

 The financial group apologized for the inconvenience following user reports on social media.

-On October 31, the lender’s clients reported service failures, and on September 12 the company had intermittences in its service that lasted almost 20 hours, affecting 20 million people.
+On October 31, clients of the lender reported service failures, and on September 12 the company had intermittences in its service that lasted almost 20 hours, affecting 20 million people.

 Regarding the failures of September 12, BBVA reported that they were caused by an “internal error” generated by the institution itself when initiating a process to update the system, for which reason it announced that it would reward its users for the fall of its system.